RE-DOCTOR-AI/Web-SDK-Documentation/README.md

       To run the project, ensure you have the following files:

-      - `ReDoctorWebSDK` folder (contains your compiled HTML and JS files)
+      - `Web-SDK-Documentation` folder (contains your compiled HTML and JS files)
       - `server.js` file
       - `key.pem` and `cert.pem` files
       - Replace `<your-repo-url>` and `<your-project-directory>` with actual values relevant to your project.